NCES CCD 2024-25 28 schools FL

 Source: ESSA Title I Part A; ED EDFacts file system ESSA Title I Part A; ED EDFacts file system

-CORAL SPRINGS operates only 1 school district — among the most consolidated governance structures in the country
+Coral Springs operates only 1 school district — one of the single most consolidated governance structures in the country

-Most CORAL SPRINGS school districts are a single unified district covering the whole city — a structural feature that simplifies inter-school comparison but concentrates policy authority.
-Consolidation produces narrower variance because resources pool across larger populations, but it can also mask intra-school district inequities — sub-school district differences within a single school district are not visible at this aggregation level.
+Most Coral Springs school districts are a single unified district covering the whole city, a structural feature that simplifies inter-school comparison but concentrates policy authority, and the count here is near the floor observed nationally.
+Consolidation produces narrower variance because resources pool across a large population, but it can also mask intra-school district inequities — sub-school district differences within a single school district are not visible at this aggregation level.
 Consolidated systems typically rely more heavily on top-down funding formulas than on local revenue variability.

 Source: NCES Common Core of Data NCES Common Core of Data

-CORAL SPRINGS student-teacher ratio is 20.0:1 — high (typically associated with larger urban scale or staffing constraints that have widened the headcount gap)
+Coral Springs student-teacher ratio is 20.1:1 — high (typically associated with larger urban scale or staffing constraints that have widened the headcount gap)

 Source: NCES Common Core of Data NCES Common Core of Data